 Phase 2: Visioning

-Visioning, the second phase of MAPP, guides the community through a collaborative, creative process that leads to a shared community vision and common values.
+Visioning, the second phase, guides the community through a collaborative, creative process that leads to a shared community vision and common values.

-Because visioning is done at the beginning of the MAPP process, it offers a useful mechanism for convening the community and building enthusiasm for the process, setting the stage for planning, and providing a common framework throughout subsequent phases.
+Because visioning is done at the beginning of the CHA/CHIP, it offers a useful mechanism for convening the community and building enthusiasm for the process, setting the stage for planning, and providing a common framework throughout subsequent phases.

 Core Support Team — designs the visioning process, works with the facilitator, prepares for the visioning sessions, records the results of the session, and drafts the resulting vision and values statements.

 Steering Committee — oversees the visioning process and solicits community participation.